• Skip to primary navigation

 If you're like my husband, then you despise the taste of cilantro.
 Many people do.
 In fact, it's actually a common thing.
 That's okay because cilantro isn't always needed, and in this case, the guac is better for it.

-My husband, youngest child, and I all love our simple guacamole recipe without cilantro, and when I make it this way and no other storebought or restaurant-style can stand up to the taste.
-My older child doesn't like avocados, but that just means more for the rest of us.
+My husband, youngest child, and I all love our simple guacamole recipe without cilantro.
+When I make the dip this way, no storebought or restaurant-style can stand up to the taste.

 Why This Recipe Works